Supporting staff to share information about their disability

 Under the Disability Discrimination Act 1992, you cannot treat a person with disability less favourably than a person without disability would be treated in the same or similar situation.
 You must also avoid and prevent harassment of employees with disability.

-If an employee discloses a disability, you are required to keep all information about the disability confidential.
+If an employee shares information about their disability, you are required to keep all information about the disability confidential.
 In order to share information about an employee’s disability with others in your organisation, you must get written consent from the employee.

 Last updated: